thynson/wyhash-final4/README.md

   ```

   The `hasher` can be reused for hashing multiple inputs, when seed and secret are fixed.
 It's
-  faster than one-shot hashing, in this scenario as the initialization work is done only once.
+  faster than one-shot hashing in this scenario, as the initialization work will be done only
+  once.

 - Streamed hashing.
 When the input is too large to fit into a single buffer, or the length of
   input is unknown at the beginning, streamed hasher can be used.